-It is important that there is a staged process to the involvement of SLT and that low-level indiscipline issues are not escalated too quickly.
+It is important that there is a staged process to the involvement of SLT and that low-level issues are not escalated too quickly.
 House Depute Head Teachers can action sanctions that may include contacting home, arranging parental meetings, removal of the child from the department for a short period of time or an internal exclusion.

-Members of the Senior Leadership Team can make a referral to other agencies within and out with the school to support a young person to manage their behaviour.
+Members of the Senior Leadership Team can make a referral to other agencies within and out with the school to support a young person to improve their relationships in the school.